 The Olauncher is the farthest you can go with a minimalist Android launcher without hampering your experience.
 The launcher approaches minimalism by omitting many UI elements like app icons and widgets, instead opting for a list-based navigation system.
 The launcher limits customization, with changing the app alignment and hiding the status bar being notable options.

-As for home screen functionality, you have the option of displaying up to eight apps.
+As for home screen functionality, you can display up to eight apps.
 You can also open two apps by swiping left or right on the home screen.
 The default apps that open are the calculator and camera, but you can reconfigure them in the settings.
 A date and time widget is present at the top of the home screen and is the only widget available in the launcher.

 The launcher’s simple structure does come with some downsides, though.
 The major one is the inability to set custom folders, a staple feature in most third-party launchers.
-Further, the list-based app drawer can be overwhelming at times and lead you to memorize the names of the apps you use.
-Overall, we believe that the Olauncher is best for those looking for a minimalist Android launcher to reduce the time they spend on their phone.
+Further, the list-based app drawer can sometimes be overwhelming and make you memorize the names of the apps you use.
+Overall, we believe that the Olauncher is best for those looking for a minimalist Android launcher to reduce their time on their phone.
 The barebone interface and minimal functionality will certainly keep you from mindlessly scrolling through your phone and let you focus on more important things.

 - Low resource utilization.